Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-Impression made a case under the doctrine of exhaustion that it was not infringing on reselling Lexmark cartridges because Lexmark was transferring the title once their products were off the shelf.
+Impression made a case under the doctrine of exhaustion that it was not infringing on reselling Lexmark cartridges because Lexmark was transferring the title once its products were off the shelf.
 The district court agreed with Impression’s motion to dismiss the case because the rights of Lexmark were exhausted once the sale of the cartridge was authorized.
 However, the motion by Impression did not go through when it came to cartridges sold to foreign countries.
 This all comes back to the debate about the right to repair.
 You can also read more about deciding between repair vs replacement.

 Lexmark is a company that produces and sells printers and cartridges around the world.
 In the U.S., it sells cartridges under two buying options: